 Investments in equity instruments that do not have a quoted market price in an active market and whose fair value cannot be reliably measured are measured at cost.
-Other financial assets categorised as available-for-sale are subsequently measured at their fair values with the gain or loss recognised in other comprehensive income, except for impairment losses, foreign exchange gains and losses arising from monetary items and gains and losses of hedged items attributable to hedge risks of fair value hedges which are recognised in statement of comprehensive income.
-On derecognition, the cumulative gain or loss recognised in other comprehensive income is reclassified from other comprehensive income into the statement of comprehensive income.
+Other financial assets categorised as available-for-sale are subsequently measured at their fair values with the gain or loss recognised in other comprehensive income, except for impairment losses, foreign exchange gains and losses arising from monetary items and gains and losses of hedged items attributable to hedge risks of fair value hedges which are recognised in other comprehensive income.
+On derecognition, the cumulative gain or loss recognised in other comprehensive income into the statement of comprehensive income.
 Profit calculated for a debt instrument using the effective profit method is recognised in the statement of comprehensive income.